Great River Bridge: Events

 In the early morning of May 1, 2008, five barges broke loose of their moorings, with two of those striking the easternmost pylon of the bridge on the Henderson County, Illinois side of the river.
 The bridge was closed while it could be inspected by the Iowa Department of Transportation for damage and repairs.
 A third barge continued downstream, striking the BNSF Railroad owned Burlington Rail Bridge.
 The highway bridge was reopened the following day.

-On June 17, 2008, the bridge was closed due to flooding.
+On June 17, 2008, the bridge was closed due to major flooding of the Mississippi River.
+The Illinois side was damaged in the floods due to levee failure, trapping people who were rescued by helicopter, and decreasing population in Gulfport for the long term.

 Every year on the second Saturday of May the Great River Bridge Race is run.
 The 6 mi race starts at the Iowa on ramp and runs the first mile in Iowa including running up Snake Alley.
 It then runs across the bridge through Illinois on U.S. Route 34 and finishes on Front St. in front of the Port of Burlington.